Hubert Ogunde: Beginning of stage career: folk operas

 Later, in 1946, he produced Devil's Money, an African story about a man who entered into a contract with an evil spirit so in an effort to get rich.
 The folk opera was successful and had a set of twenty-four actors donning costumes.
 After the death of Herbert Macaulay, he wrote the opera Herbert Macaulay to commemorate the life of the nationalist, who died in 1946.
 He then released another politically-themed play, Towards Liberty, in 1947.
-Before 1948, Ogunde plays were staged in Lagos and occasionally in Abeokuta, but his growing popularity in other Western Nigeria provinces made him think about traveling to other cities with his theatre troupe.
+Before 1948, Ogunde's plays were staged in Lagos and occasionally in Abeokuta, but his growing popularity in other Western Nigeria provinces made him think about traveling to other cities with his theatre troupe.

 In 1948, he went on a tour of major Western Nigerian cities with his group, including stops at Abeokuta, Ibadan, Oyo, Ede and Ogbomosho.
 When he took his tour to the north, he had two major encounters with the police there due to the political content of Worse than Crime and Tiger's Empire.
 His first tour outside Nigeria was not well received by the Ghanaian audience, largely because they did not understand the Yoruba language and Ogunde was ignorant about the tastes of the people.

 Ogunde then wrote his first satire, Human Parasites, about the craze for Aso ebi (a social culture which encourages both men and women to buy the most expensive materials for social gatherings).
 “The custom has lent itself to much abuse in that the occasions for celebrating marriages and funerals occur so often that one may be asked by friends to buy ‘Aso Ebi’ more than ten times a year”.
 "Human Parasites" lampooned the fashionable socialites of Lagos, but many of them were Ogunde's patrons.
 Around the time that he wrote Human Parasites, he first changed the name of his troupe to Ogunde Theatre Party.
 Ogunde's plays from this period were folk operas in which the actors on stage sang their lines with limited dialogue.

 In 1947, Ogunde and Adesuwa, his wife and frequent co-star, traveled to London to make contacts with theatre agents for the promotion of his shows in England.
 The talks were not fruitful but while in London, they had the opportunity to take waltz and tap dance classes.
 In his later operas, he syncretized the waltz with the traditional Batakoto dance and tap dance with the traditional Epa dance.